kbjiang/kbjiang.github.io/_posts/2022-06-01-book-notes-DL-Francois-Chollet.md

 - "By choosing a network topology (*architecture of model*), you constrain your space of possibilities (*hypothesis space*) to a specific series of tensor operations, mapping input data to output data."

 ### Chapter 5 Fundamentals of machine learning
-- Underfitting and overfitting (5.1.1)
+- 5.1.1 Underfitting and overfitting
-  - "Rare features and spurious correlations", "statistical fluke"
+  - Be aware of "rare features and spurious correlations" and "statistical fluke"
-  - Experiment: adding noisy channels leads to downgraded performance, while adding zero channels does not.
+  - Experiment: adding noisy channels leads to downgraded performance, i.e., overfitting, while adding zero channels does not.
-- *The nature of generalization in deep learning* (5.1.2)
+- *5.1.2 The nature of generalization in deep learning*
+  - Optimization (model fitting) vs **generalize**.
+  - "More generally, the manifold hypothesis posits that all natural data lies on a low-dimensional *manifold* within the high-dimensional space where it is encoded...The ability to *interpolate* between samples is the key to understanding generalization in deep learning."
+Therefore it's important to provide training samples that are representative of all data.
+- 5.3 Improving model fit
+  - If train loss does not go down.
+Adjust key gradient descent parameters, such as learning rate and batch size.
+  - If train loss goes down, but not valid loss.
+Something is fundamentally wrong.
+Check both data and model.
+  - *Always overfit* before tuning for generalization.
-  -
+- *5.4 Improving generalization*
+  - Dataset curation, feature engineering, early stopping, regularization
+  - "The core idea is that introducing noise in the output values of a layer can break up happenstance patterns that aren’t significant (what Hinton refers to as *conspiracies*), which the model will start memorizing if no noise is present."